Skip Navigation

 • BTC was previously known by different names, including BLP (Behavior Learning Program) and ABCD.
 The program has evolved to better align with effective behavior intervention practices.

-• The primary goal of Pull Out Services is to address various areas of need, such as dyslexia, reading, writing, math, related services, modified curriculum, alternative education, or life skills training.
+• The primary goal of resource services is to address various areas of need, such as dyslexia, reading, writing, math, related services, modified curriculum, alternative education, or life skills training.

-• The decision to utilize Pull Out Services is made by the Admission, Review, and Dismissal (ARD) committee.
+• The decision is made by the Admission, Review, and Dismissal (ARD) committee.

 • The ARD committee's determination is based on various forms of data collected, including academic and functional assessments, to identify the specific areas where the student requires additional support.